ProgerXP/Notepad2e/Readme.txt

   wheel while holding Ctrl down to scroll through entire pages (similar to Page Up/Down).

+  Added HighlightLineIfWindowInactive setting to keep current line highlight even if the window is not focused (especially useful for Windows' X-Mouse behaviour).

+  The Find icon on the toolbar changes to the stop icon whenever the search hits last result in that direction.

   Notepad has a hidden feature of web search: set WebTemplate1-2 keys in Notepad2.ini to https://google.com/search?q=%s and then press Ctrl+Shift+1-2 with active text selection to navigate to that URL